vantezzen/git-dev-time/README.md

 In order for the CLI to calculate the time spend on the repository, it will simply calculate the time between commits.

-Additionally, there is a duration threshold (see `--max-duration`): If this threshold is reached, the time between the commits will not be counted (e.g. to not count the times when the developer has slept or took a longer break).

-These blocks of commits are called "sessions".
-You can specify a number of minutes that should be added for each session, e.g. to accommodate for the time spend before the first commit of a session was made, using `--session-begin`.

 ## Installation
 In order for git-dev-time to work, you'll have to have [NodeJS](https://nodejs.org/) with npm and the [Git CLI](https://git-scm.com/downloads) installed on your computer first.